SiaExplains/tm-fe-task/README.md

 ## Task Description
-1. There are two bugs inside the `PersonComponent`, please find and fix them.
+1. There is a bug inside the `PersonComponent`, please find and fix it.
 2. Homer Simpson has a wish counter, please implement the increasing & decreasing click hanlders for this wish counter
 3. Wishes should be negative so do not let user decrease them to negative number
 4. Please refactor the `PersonComponent` to a functional component